A GLSM realization of derived equivalence in $U(1) \times U(2)$ models: Derived equivalences in two-parameter models

 and, due to $\xi_1+2\xi_2 >0$, $q_1 q_2^2 \to 0$ in the large $\xi$ region of this phase, we shall have the solution $ \sigma^{(2)}_1 = 0$ or $ \sigma^{(2)}_2 = 0 $.
 We choose $\sigma^{(2)}_1 = 0$ for convenience in the following discussion.
 Due to the Weyl symmetry, the case of $\sigma^{(2)}_2 = 0$ follows the same analysis but will not contribute more to the Witten index.
 If take $\sigma^{(1)} = \sigma^{(2)}_1 = 0$, Eq.~\eqref{coulombEX3} reduces to an equation for $\sigma^{(2)}_2$ taking the following form,

 This equation has $N-2$ non-vanishing solutions and the rest is $\sigma^{(2)}_2 = 0$.
 While if take $\sigma^{(1)} = \sigma^{(2)}_2$, then the remaining equation for $\sigma^{(2)}_2$ only has zero solutions.
-In summary, the asymptotic behaviour of the Coulomb vacua suggests that this phase consists of a Higgs branch together with $(N-2)$ mixed Higgs-Coulomb branches.
+In summary, the asymptotic behavior of the Coulomb vacua suggests that this phase consists of a Higgs branch together with $(N-2)$ mixed branches.

-Now let us give more details on the Higgs branch and the mixed Higgs-Coulomb branches in phase III.
+Now let us give more details on the Higgs branch and the mixed branches in phase III.
 To describe the effective theory, we follow the strategy described in \cite[section~2.2]{Donagi:2007hi} by Pl\"{u}cker embedding into a product of projective space.
 See also some similar discussions in appendix~\ref{app:flagphase}.
 We need to introduce two sets of $SU(2)$ invariant coordinates: $Z_i := \Phi_{\alpha}X^{\alpha}_i$ and $B_{ij} := \epsilon_{\alpha\beta}X^{\alpha}_{i}X^{\beta}_{j}$.
 The effective theory is a gauged nonlinear sigma model defined by

 with nontrivial nonlinear relations for $N\geq 4$ among coordinates $B_{ij}$'s determined by their definitions.
 Moreover, the definition of $Z_i$ suggests that $Z_i$ is a vector in the vector space spanned by $X^1$ and $X^2$.
 However, different from the example discussed in appendix~\ref{app:flagphase}, in this example both $D$-term equations will have solutions.